Effect of noise characterization on the detection of mHz stochastic gravitational waves: Stochastic Gravitational Wave Background inference

+As already described, we adopt two types of models for the signal analysis: a template-based and a spline-based description.
+When using the template model described in \ref{sec:signal-template}, the priors for the \gls{sgwb} signal are rather wide uninformative priors of $\log \Omega_\mathrm{GW} \sim \mathcal{U} [-20,\, -9]$ and $n \sim \mathcal{U} [-5,\, 5]$, in order to cover the complete parameter space that potentially yields detectable signals.
+When the agnostic spline model (described in \ref{sec:spline-models}) is used to fit the signal, we choose a wide uniform prior for the spline knots, with a maximum allowed power as $\log S_{\mathrm{GW}}(f, \boldsymbol{\theta}_{\mathrm{GW}}) \sim \mathcal{U} [-135,\, -71]$ for all frequencies.
 We expect improved detectability capabilities for a given \gls{sgwb} signal when the prior assumptions are informative and when the fitting models are templates depending on fewer parameters.
 We verify this expectation in the sections below.